projectdiscovery/nuclei-templates/CONTRIBUTING.md

 - Take a look at Existing Templates in [GitHub Issues](https://github.com/projectdiscovery/nuclei-templates/issues) and [Pull Request](https://github.com/projectdiscovery/nuclei-templates/pulls) section to avoid duplicate work.
 - Take a look at [Templates](https://nuclei.projectdiscovery.io/templating-guide/) and [Matchers](https://github.com/projectdiscovery/nuclei-templates/wiki/Unique-Template-Matchers) Guideline for creating new template.

-Along with the P.O.C following are the required fields for submitting new template.
+Along with the P.O.C following are the required fields in the info section for submitting new template.

 1. `id`: It should be short ideally max of 3-4 words.
 For example `grafana-unauth-rce`
 2. `name` : The name should be short in this format `<Vendor> <Product> <Version> - <Vulnerability>`